koctya/rails_sandbox/README.md

 Sandbox for learning and trying out new stuff, using Rails 6, Webpacker and Elm.

+## Devise configuration

+Devise configured for confirmable, and set password after confirmation email.

+## Other stuff
 * Ruby version - see Gemfile

 * System dependencies